-For additional information about the HP Secure Disk Erase feature, see the HP support flyer or go to www.hp.com/go/webjetadmin/.
+For additional information about the HP Secure Disk Erase feature, go to www.hp.com/go/ webjetadmin/.

 DSS authentication

 Optional Digital Sending Software (DSS) for the product is available for purchase separately.
 The software provides an advanced sending program that contains an authentication process.
 This process requires users to type a user identification and a password before they can use any of the DSS features that require authentication.